pantadeusz/mhttp/samples/hello/README.md

-# Long Poll demo
+# Hello world !!

-This app shows how to start with simple chat.
+This is starter project

 ## Build